andreasabel/inCode/entry/purely-functional-typed-models.md

 zeroState = fixState 0
 ```

-We use `constVar :: a -> BVar s a` again to introduce a `BVar` of our initial
+We use `auto :: a -> BVar s a` again to introduce a `BVar` of our initial state,
-state, but to indicate that we don't expect to track its gradient. `zeroState`
+but to indicate that we don't expect to track its gradient. `zeroState` is a
-is a nice utility combinator for a common pattern.
+nice utility combinator for a common pattern.

 Another way is to *treat the initial state as a trainable parameter* (and also
 throw away the final state).
 This is not done as often, but is still common